 The Fund maintained an overweight in equities (which includes alternatives) and underweight in bonds and cash.
-Over the period equities and bonds were increased as cash saw a corresponding decrease.
+Over the period equities were relatively unchanged, cash decreased and the exposure to bonds rose.
 Geographically the Fund remains biased to North America with the allocation to Canada seeing an increase as the U.S. declined by the end of December.
 Both Canada and the U.S. were positive contributors to returns, with the U.S. having the more significant impact.